AaronStra/GroVID19/README.md

 + Install NumPy using `pip3 install numpy`
 + Install Pandas using `pip3 install pandas`
 + Open a console and change the directory where you have cloned the GroVID19 repository
-+ Enter `export FLASK_APP=grovid19_v2.py`
++ Enter `export FLASK_APP=grovid19_vp.py`
 + Enter `flask run`
 + Open `home.html`in the browser of your choice

  ## Example Call
-After launch the user can type in the following information:
+In the browser window, the user should provide the following preferences:
 + Current location - this parameter will be used to start a google places request and find the location of the user.
-We choose the first entry in the list of results given by google.
+We choose the first entry in the list of results given by Google.
-+ Type of store - right now the options are Gorcery/Supermarket, Pharmacy and Bakery.
-This input is fed directly to the google places request according to the place type identified by google.
++ Type of store - the user can choose a category of stores - 'Grocery', 'Pharmacy' and 'Bakery'.
+The list of stores is directly obtained from the data provided by the Google Place API.
-+ Travel distance - this parameter defines a search radius for shops around the location of the user and is a parameter of the Populartimes library.
++ Travel distance - this parameter defines a search radius for stores around the location of the user

 After pressing submit the user has to wait some time depending on the number of stores available in the specified radius.
-The results are filtered according to the availability of popular times data and if they are currently open.
+The results are filtered according to the availability of activity data and whether they are open at the time of the search.
 ![RequestScreen](/images/InitialRequest.png)
 We include two types of data to find out the least crowded store:
 + Current activity data if available